Black hole solutions in massive gravity

-In general relativity, one may relate the mass of a star to an integration constant of the vacuum solution in the exterior space by matching the interior and exterior solutions at the star surface (see, e.g., Ref.~\cite{Weinberg:1972}).
+\mysubsection{Gravitational field of a star} (\hyperref[erratum]{See the erratum at the end of this paper.})\\ In general relativity, one may relate the mass of a star to an integration constant of the vacuum solution in the exterior space by matching the interior and exterior solutions at the star surface (see, e.g., Ref.~\cite{Weinberg:1972}).
 In massive gravity, one may try to use the same approach to determine the scalar charge of an ordinary star.
 The analytical solution in the interior region is required for the matching procedure.

 The star is described, to a good approximation, by a diagonal energy-momentum tensor $t_{\mu}^{\nu} = \left( \rho, -p, -p, -p \right)$, where $\rho$ and $p$ are the energy density and pressure inside the star, respectively.
 This energy-momentum tensor is assumed to be responsible for the external gravitational field described by eq.~\refp{eq:sol-XW}.
 Since there is no direct coupling between the ordinary matter and the Goldstone fields, $t_{\mu}^{\nu}$ must be conserved separately, $\nabla^\mu t_{\mu}^{\nu}=0$.
 For simplicity, we take the energy density to be constant at $r<R$, where $r=R$ is the surface of the star, and zero outside.
 The pressure $p$ cannot be chosen independently; it is determined by the conservation of $t_{\mu}^{\nu}$.